-This program is super fun and totally different from what I’ve done before.
-I’ve pieced together a very obvious “Friendship/citizenship” program together under the guise of a “space invaders” theme.
+This concert theme is super fun and totally different from what I’ve done before.
+I’ve pieced together a very obvious “Friendship/citizenship” program together and am selling it to my students under the guise of a “space invaders” theme.
 There’s only one song that actually talks about space and all the others are about being thankful, passing on the goodness, and showing kindness towards one another (whether the “one another” is from this planet or not).
-I took a few Music K-8 songs and a few songs from another program I like and put them together and wrote my own script.
-Lots of fun and perfect for these kids at this school.
-I'm excited to see how it turns out!
+Just goes to show that you can craft your show around a “moral focus” and then give it a theme like circus, space, underwater, etc. and kids will never know the difference.

 The spaceship itself was a little more fun to create.
 I bound together a few foam core boards as a base and then stapled and glued the light blue butcher paper to it.
-The orange on top of the blue actually hides a string of twinkle lights that I had lying around which means that the spacecraft lights up with hidden lights underneath.
+The orange on top of the blue actually hides a string of twinkle lights that I had lying around allowing the spacecraft to light up with hidden lights underneath.
 I plan to plug in and light up this space ship for Family Advocacy/Parent-Teacher day in a week or so.